khall-repo/555-soil-moisture-snsr-cal/README.md

 experiments with sensors and report back.
 What will max offset be?
 What are the slope limits going to be, or do we even care?
 Can we detect a fault condition?
 Haven't received the analog HAT in the mail yet, so there's still that to do..

+02-09-2025
+Working now:
+ - ADC data capture
+ - ADC data averaging
+ - ADC data to millivolts
+ - EWMA filtering for millivolts
+ - Millivolts to PV
+ - Zero and span calibration
+ - Calibration save and load, to and from config.ini

+Still plenty of work to do.. like supporting the remaining 8 available ADC channels and alarms.

 ## Disclaimer 1 of 2
 This software is provided "as is", without warranty of any kind, express or